Utah Landlord Tenant Law

 - If a unit becomes unlivable or uninhabitable at no fault to the landlord, no rent will be due any longer, but the landlord will not be at fault or have to pay any outside bills.

 - Landlords must give proper notice to any change in policies or rental terms.
+If the rental terms should be terminated early by either party, a notice to vacate may be required.

 - They are required to follow legal eviction procedure.